matthew-breeding/mreddata/README.md

 # mreddata

-Version 0.3.70:
+Version 0.3.77:

 To install: `pip install mreddata`.
+(PyPi page here: https://pypi.org/project/mreddata/)

 Run with `--no-load` to only load the hdf5 file info, without collected the tables.
 Useful for large files/lots of histograms.
 `--files <select files here> ` to manually select which hdf5 files; default is all files ending with .hdf5 in the current directory.